 Add the Antler Hill Village (also commonly known as Biltmore Village), a quaint downtown area with boutique shops, exceptional dining options at more than 10 restaurants and eateries, and several events to all there is to do at the Biltmore and you’ll quickly realize your Asheville weekend itinerary could be only at the Biltmore Estate.
 The kids will love to run, play, and visit with the farm animals at The Pisgah Playground and The Farmyard in Antler Hill Village.

 If your Asheville NC itinerary allows for a day trip, drive to the Great Smoky Mountains National Park.
 The country’s busiest of the US national parks is filled with hiking and other outdoor adventures.
 The drive from Asheville is just 2 hours, making it an easy day trip with plenty of scenery along the way.

 The Best Places for Food in Asheville

 Where the Locals Eat

-In the River Arts District, White Duck Taco Shop is the must-try on your Asheville NC itinerary.
-Or grab a bite from one of the food trucks at The Wedge while sampling some of the beers.
+White Duck Taco Shop is the must-try on your Asheville NC itinerary in the River Arts District.
+Or grab a bite from one of the food trucks at The Wedge while sampling some beers.
 Love BBQ?
 Then Smokey Park Supper Club is the place to go (or head to 12 Bones Smokehouse, which is also a favorite of the Obama’s, who have stopped here a few times over the years).

 Click below to save these ideas for your Asheville weekend itinerary on Pinterest!